Technically, yes. But should you trust it with your novel? That’s the real question.

 Finish Your Book with Confidence

-I work with fiction writers in that final stretch—helping manuscripts read clean, clear, and true to the readers they’re written for.
+I work with fiction writers in that final stretch—helping manuscripts read clean, clear, and true to the human readers they’re written for.

 I love your article, very balanced.
 I am a retired developer and IT Manager.
 I am also a part time author.
 I’m glad you mentioned the piece on AI getting things wrong.
 I would add, depending on what you are writing, it will be correct 70-85% of the time.
 To me, that is the trap.
 AI is correct enough to make you miss when it fails sometimes.
 I have been using AI a lot to see what it can do.
 I am disabled and had to retire early, so AI seemed like a Godsend to help when some of my symptoms cropped up and affected my thought processes.
 However, the longer you work with it, to the point you made, you realize it can change your voice in your book.
 I would not call AI a time saver.
 However, it can be a good coworker, giving you ideas for scenes, plot points, etc. Ultimately though, I would leave writing and editing to the humans.
 No matter how smart or correct AI becomes, it will never have a soul.